Faisal Farooqui: Community initiatives

+In 2017, Farooqui co-founded the Save Joggers Park campaign, which opposed the redevelopment of a public green space in Bandra, Mumbai.
+He has also served as visiting faculty at institutions including the Indian Institute of Management Ahmedabad and Jamia Millia Islamia.

+Association with Dilip Kumar

+Farooqui maintained a long-standing friendship with the actor Dilip Kumar, originating from decades-long association between their families.
+He managed the actor's official social-media presence, including his Twitter handle launched in 2011, and has served as a spokesperson for the family.
+Farooqui has described Kumar as a mentor and father figure.
+In 2022, he published a memoir about the actor titled In the Shadow of a Legend: Dilip Kumar, which focuses on the actor's private life and personal principles.

 Controversies

 Pune-based Kumar builders sent a legal notice to Faisal and MouthShut.com and demanded Rs.2000 crore damages for fake reviews appearing on MouthShut.com about them.

 Institute of Management and Technical Studies sent a legal notice to Faisal for fake review post on his website MouthShut about the institute.
 It alleged that the reviews were intended to bring the institute's reliability down.

 IT Act/Section 66A

 Faisal was among the lead petitioners who challenged the sections of IT Act section 66 A through a petition in the Supreme Court of India in 2013.
 In 2015, the court struck down 66A, holding it unconstitutional and diluting many other sections.

 Faisal's firm MouthShut has received 790 takedown notices, 240 legal notices, and 11 court cases against it.
 Hence, Farooqui and Mouthshut.com decided to challenge these notices by petitioning the Supreme Court of India to read down the Intermediary Guidelines Rules 2011.

 In 2014, Beam Fiber, an ISP in Hyderabad and Bangalore blocked access to Mouthshut.com.
 Farooqui challenged this illegal block and Beam Fiber later unblocked its access with an apology.